aimhubio/aimos/docs/source/apps/experiment_tracker.rst

 .. image:: https://docs-blobs.s3.us-east-2.amazonaws.com/v4-images/guides/experiment-tracker-screenshot.png
   :width: 100%
-  :alt: Aim Experiment Tracker
+  :alt: AimOS Experiment Tracker

 Using Reports with Experiment Tracking
 --------------------------------------
-Aim also has Reports available that are highly integrated with all the rest of the pages.
+AimOS also has Reports available that are highly integrated with all the rest of the pages.
 Any logged data can be rendered in the Reports.

 Reports are a knowledge-base on top of the logs.
 They are a great way to share knowledge and insights with the team.

 Integrating to existing code
 ============================
-Aim Experiment Tracker is integrated with all the major ML frameworks via the Integration Apps.
+AimOS Experiment Tracker is integrated with all the major ML frameworks via the Integration Apps.

 If you are already using one of the supported frameworks, you can start using Aim right away.